-Ministerial Order No. 870: Child Safe Standards - Managing the Risk of Child Abuse in Schools was made under the Education and Training Reform Act 2006 (Vic.) and sets out the specific actions that all Victorian schools must take to meet the requirements in the Child Safe Standards for registration.
+Ministerial Order No. 1359: Implementing the Child Safe Standards - Managing the Risk of Child Abuse in Schools and school boarding premises was made under the Education and Training Reform Act 2006 (Vic.) and sets out the specific actions that all Victorian schools must take to meet the requirements in the Child Safe Standards for registration.

-This Policy is designed to enable those at [School name] to comply with Standard 5 of the Victorian Child Safe Standards: processes for responding to and reporting suspected child abuse, as well as the school-specific requirements for procedures for responding to allegations of suspected abuse in Ministerial Order No. 870.
+This Policy applies to complaints and concerns relating to child abuse made by or in relation to a child or student, school staff member, volunteer, contractor, service provider, visitor or any other person while connected to the school environment.
+It is designed to enable those at St Augustine's to comply with the Victorian Child Safe Standards, including Standard 7 of the Victorian Child Safe Standards: processes for complaints and concerns are child focused.
 All procedures for reporting and responding to an incident of child abuse are designed and implemented by taking into account the diverse characteristics of our school community.